Émile Ollivier: Politics

 The violent press campaign against the emperor, to whom he had promised a happy old age, was broken by the prosecution of Henri Rochefort; and on 20 April a sénatus-consulte was issued which accomplished the transformation of the Empire into a constitutional monarchy.
 Neither concessions nor firmness sufficed to appease the "Irreconcilables" of the opposition, who since the relaxation of the press laws were able to influence the electorate.

 On 8 May, however, the amended constitution was submitted, on Rouher's advice, to a plebiscite, which resulted in a vote of nearly seven to one in favour of the government.
-This appeared to confirm that Napoleon III' son would succeed him and was a bitter blow to the Republicans.
+This appeared to confirm that Napoleon III's son, Louis-Napoléon, would succeed him and was a bitter blow to the Republicans.

 The most distinguished members of the Left in the cabinet – LJ Buffet, Napoleon Daru and Auguste de Talhouët-Roy – resigned in April over the plebiscite.
 Ollivier himself held the ministry of foreign affairs for a month, until Daru was replaced by the duc de Gramont, a close aly of Ollivier.
 The other vacancies were filled by J.P.
 Mège and Charles Ignace Plichon, both of them of Conservative tendencies.